 …its a good place to live.
 Good money an' chances for th' young people.
 They say it's bad times now, but we ain' never seen bad times here like in ol' country.
 (Read the whole interview here.)

-The newcomers began to form fraternal benefit societies and to print their own newspapers, such as A civilizacao luso-americano in Boston.
+The newcomers began to form fraternal benefit societies.
+They also printed their own newspapers, such as A civilizacao luso-americano in Boston.
 They maintained strong ties to the Roman Catholic Church, and formed committees of festeiros to stage the religious festivals that survive today.
-The religious festivals helped Portuguese immigrants retain their sense of community and identity.
+The religious festivals subsequently helped Portuguese immigrants retain their sense of community and identity.

-Throughout Massachusetts, Rhode Island and Connecticut, Portuguese religious festivals are held in the summer.
-They include the Feast of St. Anthony’s in Pawtucket, West Warwick and Portsmouth, R.I., the Festa do Divino Espirito Santo in East Taunton, Mass., The Feast of the Holy Ghost in Fall River and the Provincetown Portuguese Festival and Blessing of the Fleet.
-In Connecticut, a Portuguese Day Festival is held every year in Danbury and Festa De Sao Joao is held in Waterbury.
-Portuguese residents of Stonington, Conn., hold an annual Feast of the Holy Ghost.
+Throughout Massachusetts, Rhode Island and Connecticut, Portuguese immigrants and their children hold religious festivals in the summer.
+They include the Feast of St. Anthony’s in Pawtucket, West Warwick and Portsmouth, R.I.
+In Massachusetts, they celebrate the Festa do Divino Espirito Santo in East Taunton, The Feast of the Holy Ghost in Fall River and the Provincetown Portuguese Festival and Blessing of the Fleet.
+In Connecticut, a Portuguese Day Festival is held every year in Danbury.
+Festa De Sao Joao is held in Waterbury.
+Portuguese residents of Stonington, Conn., also hold an annual Feast of the Holy Ghost.